qres/HowToSimtech/HowToSimTech.md

 <details><summary>LyX <a href="https://www.lyx.org/Screenshots">↗</a></summary>

-WYSIWYM Editor für Dokumente.
-Formeln werden direkt (fast) so gesetzt wie sie später aussehen.
-Verwendet intern LaTeX und kann auch den LaTeX Code exportieren.
-Mit ein paar wenigen Shortcuts kann man sehr schell mathematische Formeln schreiben (z.B. `Alt-M G A` für Alpha (also "Alt Math Greek Alpha"), oder `Alt-M I` für Integrale).
+WYSIWYM editor for documents which uses LaTeX internally and also exports to LaTeX code.
+The document and formulas are shown similarly to the final document.
+Mathematical formulas can either be written using the LaTeX code or with the various shortcuts (e.g `Alt-M G A` for alpha (read "alt math Greek alpha"), `Alt-M I` for integrals).

- * Mit `Strg-L` kann man inline LaTeX schreiben, wenn der Editor bestimmte Funktionen nicht unterstützt.
+ * You can write raw LaTeX via `ctrl-L` for features that are not natively supported by LyX.

 </details>